Gerome Ragni: Hair

 Ragni had been involved with The Open Theater since it was begun as part of the Living Theatre in 1962.
 In 1966, Open Theatre began rehearsals for the Megan Terry play Viet Rock.
 Ragni took a leading role in the show, which opened at the Martinique Theatre in New York and had a successful run.

 Viet Rock and experimental theatre inspired Ragni to work with Rado on a musical about hippie culture.
 As research, they associated with a group of youths in the East Village who were dropping out and dodging the draft.
 They talked to people in the streets and people they knew, and read articles about hippie culture and youths being kicked out of school for growing their hair long.
 They wrote lyrics to thirteen songs ("Ain't Got No", "I Got Life", "Reading and Writing", "Don't Put It Down", "Sodomy", "Colored Spade", "Manchester, England", "Frank Mills", "We Look at One Another", "Hair", "Aquarius", "Easy to Be Hard", "Good Morning Starshine" and "Where Do I Go?"), and completed the first version of their musical, called Hair.
 Two of the thirteen songs were removed, many songs were revised, titles were changed, and more songs were written as they continued to work on the show.

-Once they had a complete draft of the musical that they liked, Ragni and Rado brought the show to producer Nat Shapiro for consideration.
+Once they agreed on a draft, Ragni and Rado brought the idea to producer Nat Shapiro for consideration.
 He responded to the songs by asking, "Where's the music?"
 Shapiro introduced Ragni and Rado to composer Galt MacDermot, who took the script and returned three weeks later with music for the songs Ragni and Rado had written.
 Their agent, Janet Roberts, tried to sell the show to Broadway producers, but it was rejected.
 Joseph Papp, of the New York Shakespeare Festival, called to say he wanted to produce it at his new theatre on Lafayette Street.
 Gerald Freedman was artistic director for the theater and signed on to direct the first production of Hair.
 On October 29, 1967, Hair opened at The Public Theater with Ragni as Berger, MacDermot as a cop who busts the show at the end of the first act, and Rado as Claude.
 Michael Butler attended the opening night and subsequent performances, and was dissatisfied when Rado did not regularly play Claude, as he felt Rado had a natural affinity for the part.